Dunelm Group: History

-In September 2014 Dunelm Group plc announced that Nick Wharton had resigned his position as Chief Executive and was stepping down from the Board.
+In September 2014, Dunelm Group plc announced that Nick Wharton had resigned his position as Chief Executive and was stepping down from the Board.
 Will Adderley, previously Executive Deputy chairman, resumed the role of Chief Executive with immediate effect.
 On 28 November 2016, the company purchased WorldStores and its subsidiary Kiddicare for £8.5 million.

 On 30 August 2017 Dunelm Group plc announced that John Browett was stepping down with immediate effect as Chief Executive after two years in the role.
+Nick Wilkinson was appointed to replace him.

-In September 2020, the company reported a large surge in sales for the months of July and August.
+In September 2020, the company reported a large rise in sales for the months of July and August.
 The increased sales were a result of the increase in remote work due to the COVID-19 pandemic and investing in their living spaces.

-In November 2020, the company was criticised by shareholders for renominating Paula Vennells to its board, despite her responsibility for the Post Office subpostmasters' scandal, during which her leadership was accused of having been "both cruel and incompetent" by a Conservative peer and various MPs.
+In November 2020, the company was criticised by shareholders for renominating Paula Vennells to its board, despite her responsibility for the British Post Office scandal, during which her leadership was accused of having been "both cruel and incompetent" by a Conservative peer and various MPs.
 Her resignation from the board was announced on the morning of 26 April 2021 after all the remaining convictions of subpostmasters had been quashed.

+In November 2024, Dunelm announced an acquisition of soft furnishing brand Home Focus, which had 13 stores in the Republic of Ireland.

+In July 2025 Clodagh Moriarty was appointed as the new CEO.

 Operations

-As of 30 June 2020 Dunelm operated 173 stores, spread across the UK, and a webstore.
+As of 18 March 2025 Dunelm operated 200 stores, spread across the UK, and a webstore.
+The company operates a factory for curtains, blinds and accessories in Leicester, England.

+In November 2024, Dunelm entered the Irish market with the acquisition of soft furnishings chain Home Focus at Hickeys, which had 13 shops throughout Ireland.